facundobianco/homeassistant/README.md

 To fix it, take a look at "*PiHole status*" sensor (in *sensors.yaml*) and "*Enable Pihole again*" automation (in *automations.yaml*).

 Also, you will find "*Pihole versions*" sensor (in *sensors.yaml*) to get the installed and latest version of each Pihole component (Core, Web UI and FTL).

 ### Astronomy API

 I use [IPGeolocation's Astronomy API](https://ipgeolocation.io/documentation/astronomy-api.html) to get the location-based rise and set times for the Sun and the Moon and day length.
 Take a look at "*Astronomy API*" sensor (in *sensors.yaml*).

 Do not forget to use "*scan_interval: 90*" if you will use the free plan, it will do 960 requests/day to avoid 1K daily limit.

+### Broadlink send command

+If you have two or more Broadlink RM device, you can reuse the learned commands for all devices.
+Take a look at "*broadlink_send_command*" script (in *script.yaml*) and "*broadlink_codes*" sensor (in *sensors.yaml*).

+This solution is based in [a comment from HA Community's](https://community.home-assistant.io/t/41792/9).

 ### Wind direction compass